 Here is What I Tried

-I got a sneak peak at the new collection, and here is what I chose to try on.
+I got a sneak peek at the new collection, and here is what I chose to try on.

 This knit bralette from Sergio Hudson was true to size.
 (I tried a small, which is my usual size in tops.)
 It was comfy yet supportive.
 I chose it, because it’s a versatile piece I can wear with the matching pant set or on it’s own under a sheer shirt.